Carterjamesq/woocommerce-amoun-saving/README.md

 # woocommerce-amoun-saving

-## This code add an dcalculate saving amount to product cards
+## This code add and calculate saving amount to product cards
 Add this code to <code>functions.php</code>